By Laura Davis|

 ¼ tsp Vanilla extract

-3 tbsp Smooth peanut butter (the runny kind)
+3 tbsp Smooth peanut butter (plus extra for topping)

 1 Banana, sliced